 Lactose – found in all dairy and dairy products.

 These sugars are collectively known as FODMAP sugars.
-The FODMAP sugars have been identified by Monash University as a trigger of irritable bowel syndrome (IBS).
-They are poorly absorbed in the intestines, and as a result, they draw water into the intestines (which can cause distension and diarrhoea).
+The FODMAP sugars have identified by Monash University as a trigger of irritable bowel syndrome (IBS).
+They poorly absorbed in the intestines, and as a result, they draw water into the intestines (which can cause distension and diarrhoea).
 They also get eaten by gas-producing bacteria, which leads to increased production of gas, frequent or smelly flatulence, and bloating.